Experience-Monks/detect-audio-autoplay/README.md

 Detects whether an `<audio>` element can autoplay in the current browser.
 The callback is called with a boolean, `true` if supported, `false` otherwise.

-If the dummy MP3 does not play after `defaultTimeout` (default 300ms), we assume the device cannot autoplay it.
+If the dummy MP3 or OGG does not play after `defaultTimeout` (default 300ms), we assume the device cannot autoplay it.

 ## Buffered Autoplay